richarddubay/coe-training/lesson.md

 ## Review / Questions

-- Is there anything that you read or watched that you want to talk about or ask questions about?
+- Is there anything from the previous lesson that you want to talk or ask questions about?

 ## Your Course Project